Journey through the Himalayan kingdoms of Nepal and Bhutan

 Due to the high altitude of the places we visit in Bhutan some people can suffer altitude sickness, regardless of age, gender or fitness.
 It even happened to Sir Edmund Hillary!
 Please see the ‘Medical and Health Information’ section of the Essential Trip Information for more details.

 All meals are included due to the nature of travelling in Bhutan.
 This means there may be limited choices on some days.

 3. Entry to Bhutan is very strict and travellers can only enter Bhutan on a group visa as part of a tour.
-All travellers must arrive on Day 9 and depart on Day 17 to be eligible for a group visa.
-At time of booking, please provide your booking agent with a clear uncut scanned colour copy of the two pages of the personal details section of your passport.
-Bhutan Immigration is extremely strict.
-If one passport scan fails to meet their requirements the whole group’s visa will be rejected, thus delaying the process significantly.
+All travellers must arrive on Day 1 and depart on Day 9 to be eligible for a group visa.
+At time of booking, please provide your booking agent with a scanned colour copy of your passport, a scanned colour passport photo, proof of travel insurance that includes coverage for Covid-19 and proof of Covid-19 vaccination.

-4. Please be aware that Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
+4. Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
 Please allow a minimum of 24 hours transit time before and after your flights into and out of Bhutan.
 Timetables are available on the Druk Airlines and Air Bhutan websites.

 5. This trip includes domestic and international flights as indicated on the trip map.
 The luggage allowance for domestic flights is 15kg for check in luggage and 5kg for carry on.
 The international flight between Nepal and Bhutan has a luggage allowance of 20kg for check in luggage and 5kg for carry on.
 While in Nepal, you can store excess luggage at the Kathmandu hotel.